Traditional Religion Not A Great Fit?

 A typical Sunday includes:

-The best part?
-You can come as you are.
-Jeans are fine.
-Questions are welcome.
-And no one will pressure you to believe anything specific.
+Come as you are.
+Jeans are fine, questions are welcome, and no one will pressure you to believe anything specific.

 Kids learn about diverse world traditions, connect with nature, explore ethics through age-appropriate activities, and develop their own belief system in a supportive environment.